abdihakim43/chess_game/README.md

 2. Make sure .NET 8 is installed
 3. Build the solution (Ctrl + Shift + B)
 4. Run the project (F5 or click Start)

+## How to Run Unit Tests

+    Open the Solution: Open the solution in Visual Studio 2022.

+    Build the Project: Make sure the project is built by pressing Ctrl + Shift + B.

+    Open Test Explorer: Go to Test > Windows > Test Explorer in the Visual Studio menu.

+    Run Tests: In the Test Explorer window, click Run All to run all tests.
+Alternatively, you can right-click individual tests and run them.

+## How to Generate Code Coverage

+1. **Install Coverage Tools**: Make sure you have the **.NET Code Coverage** tool installed (Visual Studio includes it by default in most editions).
+2. **Enable Code Coverage**:
+   - Go to `Test > Analyze Code Coverage > All Tests`.
+   - Visual Studio will build the project, run tests, and display coverage results.
+3. **View Coverage Report**: After the tests finish running, a report will show up under **Code Coverage Results** with percentages and file breakdowns.
+4. *(Optional)* You can export the results as XML or view it in a graphical format using third-party tools like [ReportGenerator](https://github.com/danielpalme/ReportGenerator).

+---

+## How to Run a Linter

+We recommend using **StyleCop Analyzers** for C# linting:

+1. **Install StyleCop**:
+   - Open the **NuGet Package Manager** for your main project.
+   - Search for `StyleCop.Analyzers` and install it.

+2. **Configure Rules (Optional)**:
+   - You can configure linting rules using a `stylecop.json` file or via an `.editorconfig` file.

+3. **View Warnings**:
+   - Linting warnings will appear in the **Error List** and **Warnings** tab in Visual Studio.
+   - Use Visual Studio’s quick fixes (`Ctrl + .`) to automatically correct some issues.

+---